-This course focuses on ways to enhance the development of mathematical ideas in young children three through seven years of age.
+This course focuses on ways to enhance the development of mathematical ideas in young children two and a half through six years of age.
 Ways to design "mathematical environments" within a teacher's classroom are discussed and useful materials are examined.
 (Summer)